tommasoturchi/hugo-theme-tom/README.md

 ## Image gallery

 To create an image gallery, place all the files you want included in a folder within `/content/gallery/`.
-The exampleSite has this configured as `content/gallery/images/` but you can change the name of the "images" folder in `config.toml` if you wish.

 ```
 content/